 Indeed, over the past 10 years Safaricom has evolved to represent something very personal for the jazz-loving executive, reflected in his numerous community outreach programmes ranging from a Saturday youth orchestra in Safaricom House, to teaching children classical instruments in Kenya’s slums.

 With a Kenyan passport alongside his British paperwork – and obvious love for a country to which he owes his “self-actualisation” – the emotive link is evident.
 Leaving the firm that he has done so much to shape is likely to be a wrench.

 “I will miss it [Safaricom] terribly,” he says.

-One of the Safaricom’s key messages to its customers in Swahili is “nawe kila wakati” (“always with you”).
-In much the same way, this may prove true for Bob Collymore.
+One of Safaricom’s key messages to its customers in Swahili is “nawe kila wakati” (“always with you”).
+This may yet prove true for Bob Collymore.